Board Roles & Responsibilities

 - Be a retired city employee at the time of the election (being in the DROP does not count as being a retiree; the candidate must actually have separated from employment with the city and receive a monthly pension benefit);

-- Get at least 25 nomination letters from retirees of the department/group they wish to represent (not including survivors and/or surviving spouses); the Retirement Fund mails nomination letters with forms to all retirees eligible for each specific election;
+- Get at least 25 nominations from retirees of the department/group they wish to represent (not including survivors and/or surviving spouses) using the online nominations platform, paper forms / letters, or both; the Retirement Fund mails nomination letters with forms to all retirees eligible for each specific election;

-- Have all required letters submitted by the deadline announced by the Retirement Fund.
+- Have any forms / letters submitted by the deadline announced by the Retirement Fund.

-- You must be a resident of the City of Fort Worth.
+- Be a resident of the City of Fort Worth.

-- You should contact your representative on the Fort Worth City Council.
+- Contact your representative on the Fort Worth City Council.